Finance Director vs CFO – what’s the difference (if any) and why should your business care?

 What is a CFO?

 A CFO is part of the executive team of an organization, and they are focused on the future.
 A CFO will use the financials created by the Finance Director and assess what’s working (and not working) and what needs to change.
-Afterwards, the CFO will define where and how changes should be executed for maximum impact.
+Afterward, the CFO will define where and how changes should be executed for maximum impact.

 A CFO’s input holds significant weight when it comes to investment decisions, how a company’s capital is utilized, and how the company’s income and expenditures are managed.